Interactive courses overview

 - If you are a hands-on learner who needs more than video tutorials, interactive courses provides an immersive way to engage with the technology your skilling up with.
 By leveraging problem-based challenges on real-world scenarios, you'll have focused practice on key concepts via coding challenges.

-Note: Interactive courses and Projects are only available to Professional and Enterprise business subscriptions.
-If you're an individual subscription, this is why you won't find these courses in search.
+Note: Interactive courses and Projects are only available to Professional and Enterprise business subscription levels, as well as individual Premium subscribers.

 Interactive courses has many unique parts to the learning experience so we're going to break down the components of an interactive course step-by-step to help guide you along.
 We'll cover the following: